NethServer/nethsecurity-docs/custom_openvpn_tunnel.rst

 For these reasons, caution and attention to detail are strongly advised when performing this procedure.

-Steps to Configure the VPN
+Steps to configure the VPN
 --------------------------

 1. Place the Configuration File in the Correct Directory